mariagund/HackNYFall2017/README.md

 to get more awareness about ocean cleanups and game-ify ocean cleanups, we added capability to compete with your facebook friends on who can pick up the most trash and added a share button that posts a status to your wall sharing how to get more involved with beach cleanups!

+Through this button you can post to your wall about how you are picking up trash though OceanCache!

 **Kevin: Firebase**

 our database collects information as said before and keeps track of it like so